greg-raymond/auth0-python-web-app/README.md

 [Why Auth0?](https://auth0.com/why-auth0)

-## Create a free account in Auth0

-1. Go to [Auth0](https://auth0.com) and click Sign Up.
-2. Use Google, GitHub or Microsoft Account to login.

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.